Teachers deal with educational naysayers. Their responses can shape how the public perceives teachers and the public school system.

 On the other side, parents are taxpayers and have obvious interests in education.
 Most of them experienced public education as students.

 The results… are weird.
 Both sides, from their educations, from their experiences, and from their interests bring diverse expectations to conversations.
-Throw in history and differing regions, and you can have miscommunication.
+Throw in history and the media and differing regions, and you can have miscommunication.

 Sometimes the conversations are important and valuable.
 Listening to concerns and common misconceptions can help educators.
 Interest in education can move us forward.